Why Do You Need Conversational Emails in Your Email Toolbox

 Offer valuable gifts

 Do you know anyone who doesn’t like receiving gifts?
 Me neither.
 Think about your subscribers in the same way.
 Offer them some downloadable content such as white papers, case studies or e-books.
 This is extremely important especially in your nurturing and welcome emails.
-Coupon cards and discounts are also great way to offer some personal reward for your clients.
-As a result, your recipients will anticipating and opening your emails, looking forward to that next treat.
+Coupon cards and discounts are also a great way to offer some personal reward for your clients.
+As a result, your recipients will anticipate and opening your emails, looking forward to that next treat.
 Check out this email that provides a great example of this concept.

 Don’t write like an expert but sound professional

 There’re both pros and cons in sounding like a real expert.
 On the one hand, you know a lot about certain topic and can share some valuable insights.
 On the other hand, sometimes it may sound too complicated for a reader.
-Even if you think that your target audience is highly educated on the topic you are talking about, still try to keep the language clear and simple.
+Even if you think that your target audience is highly educated on the topic you are talking about, still, try to keep the language clear and simple.

 Always keep in mind the golden rule: “Think about your audience!”